 Instant noodles have become common in the pantries of families in many parts of the world.
 According to the World Instant Noodles Association, 106.4 billion servings of instant noodles were consumed in 2019, which means approximately 280 million servings were consumed each day.
 The top three rankings were China, Indonesia, and India, and the US ranked number 6 in the world!

 Most people like instant noodles because they are cheap, tasty, and convenient.
 There are also different flavors, noodle types, and soup types depending on the origin of the product.
-We picked Nongshim's Shin Ramyun as our number one instant noodle because of its popularity with reviewers and its flavor profile.
-There are more great instant noodles on our list, so take a look!
+Read on to check out our choices, and scroll down to our buying guide (reviewed by a ramen blogger) for more shopping tips!

 There are plenty of instant noodles choice on the market.
 Although flavor plays a big factor in your decision, there are also other things you should look at before purchasing one!